SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # TODO:
 - construcivist teaching?
 - look at the pair programming papers
+- "If you get interested in interactive editing, you can talk with Matthew Hammer.
+He’s a former prof here having taught 3155 once or maybe twice.
+He still lives in the area."
 - Williams and Kessler [2000] on pair programming
 - how many of our courses use interview grading today? slack?
 - Norman Ramsey (Tufts) has a new PL textbook. class: https://www.cs.tufts.edu/comp/105-2019s/notes.html Can get at our library?